donkirkby/shibumi-games/docs/journal/index.md

 any new features.
 I have yet to achieve an ideal game where a player places their own colour on the peak of the pyramid.
 I did manage to place a red on the peak, but that's a loss.

+When I went back to measuring Spargo performance, it had improved to just under 3 seconds per move at 100 iterations.
+After adding a multiprocessing pool for the playouts, the performance improved to 1 second per move.
+That makes Spargo playable again at a competitive level, bringing the time per move down from around 3 or 4 minutes to around 1 minute.
+Hopefully, the tensorflow analysis will be even faster.